Demographics of Texas: Race and ethnicity

 In 2010, 49% of all births were Hispanics; 35% were non-Hispanic whites; 11.5% were non-Hispanic blacks, and 4.3 percent were Asians/Pacific Islanders.
 Based on U.S. Census Bureau data released in February 2011, for the first time in recent history, Texas's non-Hispanic white population is below 50% (45%) and Hispanics grew to 38%.
 Between 2000 and 2010, the total population growth by 20.6%, but Hispanics and Latin Americans growth by 65%, whereas non-Hispanic whites grew by only 4.2%.
 Texas has the fifth highest rate of teenage births in the nation and a plurality of these are to Hispanics or Latinos.

 Romani Americans are present in Texas.
 In Texas, the two main Roma subgroups are Vlax and Romanichal.
 They mainly live in Houston and Fort Worth, though significant numbers of Romani families live in Dallas, San Antonio, Austin, and El Paso.

-Birth data
+There is an Italian community in Texas.